-All online registrations will be entered into the National 406 MHz Beacon Registration Database on the same day of entry.
-Registration forms received via postal mail or fax will be entered within 2 business days of receipt.
-A confirmation letter with your completed registration information will be sent to you immediately via e-mail or fax (if provided).
-Confirmation letters sent via postal mail should arrive within two weeks.
-Once your registration confirmation is received, please review all information.
-Any changes or updates to your registration information can be done via the internet, fax, e-mail or postal mail.
-If you do not receive your registration confirmation from NOAA please call 1-888-212-SAVE (7283) or 301-817-4515 for assistance.
+All online registrations are entered into the National 406 MHz Beacon Registration Database on the same day of entry.
+Registration forms received via postal mail, email, or fax are entered into the database within 2 business days of receipt.
+A confirmation letter with your completed registration information is sent to you immediately via email.
+In addition, a hardcopy of the confirmation letter will be sent to you via postal mail and should arrive within 2 weeks (if you have not provided an email address, you will only receive this hardcopy).
+If your beacon is an EPIRB, PLB, or SSAS, a NOAA Registration Decal will be included on your hardcopy confirmation letter; please affix the decal to your beacon in such a way that it is clearly visible.
+(ELT owners do not receive decals.)
+Upon receipt of your registration confirmation, please review all information.
+If changes or updates are necessary, you can make them online or by sending them to us via email, fax, or postal mail.
+If you have NOT RECEIVED your registration confirmation within 2 weeks, please email or call us (contact information below).